sidhant-gupta-004/OS-tuhdo/README.md

 #### Parts 2 & 3
 + Everything

+#### Linking and Loading
+We use symbols (like functions in C) to tell a program to execute certain instructions present somewhere else in memory.
+This is done often in programming.
+Relocation is the process that replaces these symbols (the address of the function usually) with the actual "symbolic definition" of the code we want executed.

 ## Layout
 The layout of this project is categorised as:
 + Section (bootloader, os, etc.)
 + Source code
-+ data writeable to the disk images
++ Data writeable to the disk images

 Hence, there are currently, the sections present as given above.
 Hope it is intuitive enough.

 ## Main Reference
 The book OS-tuhdo (https://tuhdo.github.io/os01/) serves as the main learning resource for this project.
+I would like to really thank the author for putting together such a wonderful resource which allows anyone to learn and build something as complex as an OS from scratch.

 ## Acknowledgements
 The following documents have been referred to and are included as part of this repository for learning purposes: